syedsalman137/INR-Predictor/README.md

 ## Background

 INR (Indian National Rupee), is official currency of India.
-Exchange rate of USD($) to INR(₹) is one of the most important indicator of health of Indian economy.
-Inflation in the country is many-a-times linked to the rise in the the exchange rate.
-Forecasting of rupee can give insights of economy to investors and companies.
+Exchange rate of USD($) to INR(₹) is one of the most important indicators of health of Indian economy.
+Inflation in the country is many-a-times linked to the rise in this exchange rate.
+Hence, forecasting of rupee can give valuable insights of economy to investors and companies.

 Although the value of rupee is dependent on market conditions, it also bears a relationship with time.
-In this project I explore the relationship between exchange rate of INR with time, and forecast rupee value using deep learning LSTM models.
+In this project I explore this relationship between exchange rate of INR and time, and forecast rupee value using deep learning LSTM models.

 ## Disclaimer